LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [How Compare and Contrast Decisions Lead to Better Product Outcomes](https://www.producttalk.org/2017/09/compare-and-contrast-decisions/) (slides) - by Teresa Torres.
 Takeaway: A detailed look at how to bring focus to product decisions, including suggested tools like the "opportunity solution tree."

+- [How to Kickstart and Scale a Marketplace Business – Phase 1: 🐣 Crack the Chicken-and-Egg Problem (Part 1/4)](https://www.lennyrachitsky.com/p/how-to-kickstart-and-scale-a-marketplace) - by Lenny Rachitsky.
+Takeaway: insights from Airbnb, DoorDash, Thumbtack, Etsy, Uber and other companies on how to scale a marketplace.
+Crack the chicken-and-egg problem, scale your marketplace, then evolve it.

 - [How to Sell the Problem Before Selling the Solution](https://medium.com/swlh/how-to-perfectly-capture-your-customers-need-c924e3209484) - by David Bailey.
 Takeaway: Tactical ways to express customer needs and "lead with the need."

-- [How to Take Your Engineering Team from Good to Great](http://codingsans.com/engineering-team-from-good-to-great) - by Tamas Torok.
-Takeaway: In this guide, we compressed all the knowledge we collected in recent years through interviewing tech leaders, reading countless case studies and using our own experience in the software development field.
-Learn more about the most effective hiring methods and figure out how to make your team more attractive to new developers.
-See onboarding practices and retention tips to decrease your team's fluctuation.
-See exactly what makes a team great and copy the practices they use.
-See how to set goals, motivate developers, organize communication and work.
-Easily identify the problems in your team by taking a data-driven approach.
-Set individual and team expectations, increase your developer team's productivity and make sure to provide regular feedback.

 - [In Praise of SWARMing](https://dannorth.net/2018/01/26/in-praise-of-swarming/) - by Dan North.
 Takeaway: "I am offering a new acronym, SWARMing: Scaling Without A Religious Methodology.
 My argument isn’t that packaged scaling methods are unhelpful per se, rather that they are neither necessary nor sufficient for successful transformation.
 They can be anything from a useful starting point to an expensive distraction, but one thing they are not is a solution."